5 Common Myths to AAC

 Personal Story

 Before reading the common myths about AAC, I’d like to share my personal story.
-My son has autism and I had him using AAC on his iPad at age two.
-With his device, he was able to express his thoughts, ideas, love, opinions, and so much more.
+My son has autism and I was able to use my expertise as a Speech Language Pathologist and knowledge of AAC to help him communicate.
+Starting at age two, I introduced an iPad with an AAC app.
+My son was able to express his thoughts, ideas, love, opinions, and so much more.
 I saw a significant decrease in his overall frustration when he was able to communicate.
 I learned from my son that children just want to be acknowledged.
-I know what it’s like to wonder: Will my child ever talk?
-Now he talks so well that many find it hard to believe that he was nonverbal at one point.
-Everyone’s journey with AAC is unique and my experience may not mirror your own.
-However, I’d like this to be a message of hope to other parents going through the same thing.
-Know that things will get better.

 Common Myths About AAC